marfarma/auth0-node-example/README.md

-This is a node.js example application for the auth0 platform.
+This is a node.js example application for the [auth0](http://auth0.com) platform.

+This example uses [passport.js](http://passportjs.org/) with the [passport-auth0](https://github.com/qraftlabs/passport-auth0) adapter.

 ## Install dependencies